-The core business activity of SAF Tehnika A/S (hereinafter - the Parent Company) and its subsidiaries (together hereinafter referred to as the Group) is the design, production and distribution of microwave radio data transmission equipment thus offering an alternative to cable channels.
-The Group offers products to mobile network operators, data service providers (such as Internet service providers and telecommunications companies), as well as state institutions and private companies.
+The core business activity of SAF Tehnika A/S (hereinafter - the Company) is the design, production and distribution of microwave radio data transmission equipment offering an alternative to cable channels.
+The Company offers products to mobile network operators, data service providers (such as Internet service providers and telecommunications companies), as well as state institutions and private companies.

-Promotion of the Parent Company's products and services, marketing, market research, attraction of new clients and technical support in North America is provided by a 100% subsidiary SAF North America LLC.
-The said company is registered in the USA and operates in Aurora, Colorado.
+Promotion of the Company's products and services, marketing, market research, attraction of new clients and technical support in North America is provided by a 100% subsidiary SAF North America LLC.

-In August 2012 another company began operations in North America - SAF Services LLC, in which the Company holds 50% shares (joint venture arrangement).
+In August 2012 another company began operations in North America - SAF Services LLC, in which the Company held 50% shares (joint venture arrangement).
 The objective of establishing SAF Services LLC was to provide local clients with services connected with the creation, long-term maintenance and management of data transmission networks.
 The test network set up by SAF Services LLC using the equipment of SAF Tehnika AS was a success and the client recognised it to be compliant with the defined requirements but no cooperation agreement was signed and SAF Services LLC was unable to generate any income from its investments.
 Consequently, any further development of this business in the USA was suspended and the founder, STREAMNET OU, discontinued cooperation.
 In April 2015 the Company became the sole owner of SAF Services LLC.
+Both of these companies are registered in the USA and operate in Colorado.

-The Parent Company is a public joint stock company incorporated under the laws of the Republic of Latvia.
+The Company is a public joint stock company incorporated under the laws of the Republic of Latvia.
 Its legal address is Ganību dambis 24a, Riga, LV-1005.

-The shares of the Parent Company are listed on NASDAQ OMX Riga Stock Exchange, Latvia.
+The shares of the Company are listed on NASDAQ OMX Riga Stock Exchange, Latvia.

-These consolidated financial statements (hereinafter - financial statements) were approved by the Parent company's Board on 29 October 2015.
+These financial statements were approved by the Company's Board on 29 October 2015.
 The financial statements will be presented for approval to the shareholders' meeting.
 The shareholders have the power to reject the financial statements prepared and issued by management and the right to request that new financial statements be issued.